Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Introduction

-We provide a detailed analysis of the complexity of ``precise''\footnote{The precise search method means that these method can get the exact answers with perfect knowledge base.} symbolic search methods with (e.g., QTO~\citep{bai_answering_2023}, FIT~\citep{yin_rethinking_2023}) and discuss their scalability issues.
-For simple acyclic queries, the complexity of these search methods is $O(n|\mathcal{E}|^2)$, where $|\mathcal{E}|$ is the size of entities within KG and $n$ is the size of query.
-From the perspective of data complexity, this complexity grows quadratically with the size of the entities, making it challenging to scale to large-scale graphs~\citep{ren_smore_2022}.
-Considering the cyclic queries, the complexity of precise searching is even $O(|\mathcal{E}|^n)$.
-From the perspective of query complexity, this complexity is NP-hard and increases exponentially with the size of query.
-This complexity bottleneck limits the efficiency in handling cyclic queries~\citep{yin_rethinking_2023}.
-To address theses complexity issues and improve the scalability of symbolic search, we propose an Neural Logical Indices for Search Approximately (NLISA) framework.
+We provide a detailed complexity analysis in Table~\ref{tab: complexity and perform} to show the existing complexity issues.
+Let $|\mathcal{E}|$ be the size of the entities within KGs and $n$ be the query size.
+For simple tree-form queries, the complexity of QTO and FIT is $\mathcal{O}(n|\mathcal{E}|^2)$.
+From the perspective of data complexity, this complexity grows quadratically with the size of the entities, making it challenging to scale to large-scale KGs~\citep{ren_smore_2022}.
+For cyclic queries, the complexity of FIT is even $\mathcal{O}(|\mathcal{E}|^n)$.
+From the perspective of query complexity, this complexity is NP-hard and increases exponentially with query size.
+This complexity bottleneck limits the efficiency in handling complex cyclic queries~\citep{yin_rethinking_2023}.
+To improve both scalability and efficiency, we propose NLISA, which maintains comparable performance while substantially reducing the effective search domain and avoiding exponential enumeration for cyclic queries, as shown in Table~\ref{tab: complexity and perform}.

-Inspired from the arc consistency~\citep{Chen2011ArcCA} in constraint satisfaction problem~\citep{gottlob_comparison_2000}, we find it is unnecessary to use all entities of the KG as the search domain for symbolic search methods.
-Our first technical contribution is the proposed Neural Logical Indices (NLI) to narrow the search domain for variables involved in logical queries.
-To fast compute the NLI, we provide two constraints strategies and corresponding methods.
-The \textbf{local constraints} strategy uses the relations directly connected with the variable, with a relation tail prediction task formulated to assist in computing the local constraints.
-The \textbf{global constraints} strategy considers broader constraints across the entire query to further reduce the search domain.
-Further details are presented in Section~\ref{Sec: neural logical index}.
+Our first technical contribution is the proposed Neural Logical Indices (NLI) to narrow the search domain for involved variables, thereby reducing the practical cost of symbolic search.
+This technique is motivated by well-studied Constraint Satisfaction Problems (CSPs)~\citep{Chen2011ArcCA,gottlob_comparison_2000}, and the sparsity nature observed in KGs~\citep{pujara2017sparsity}.
+In Appendix~\ref{app:theory}, we provide an explanatory probabilistic analysis for why correct answers can be retained with high probability under mild modeling assumptions.
+Furthermore, we provide two strategies to flexibly compute NLI, including the \textbf{local constraints} involving neighborhood constraints and \textbf{global constraints} strategy using global constraints.
+More details are presented in Section~\ref{Sec: neural logical index}.